isomerpages/moe-methodistgirlssch/_secondary/Student Development/Sexuality Education.md

 ### INFORMATION FOR PARENTS

-10. Parents may opt their children out of the MGS Sexuality Education Programme (incorporating the Growing Years programme) and/or the eTeens programme.
+Parents may opt their children out of the MGS Sexuality Education Programme (incorporating the Growing Years programme) and/or the eTeens programme.

-11. Parents who wish to opt their children out of the MGS Sexuality Education Programme (incorporating the Growing Years (GY) programme) need to complete an opt-out form.
+Parents who wish to opt their children out of the MGS Sexuality Education Programme (incorporating the Growing Years (GY) programme) need to complete an opt-out form.
 [This form is downloadable here](https://drive.google.com/file/d/1Cq53Zugl346YPJG9Tr2tBruzoh9V2Xeg/view).
-Parents who wish to opt out for the eTeens programme ONLY, need to complete this [opt out form](https://drive.google.com/file/d/1qwTU3LefD9NCkEsyTjdgBbLwy6Ezwyh4/view).
+Parents who wish to opt out for the eTeens programme **ONLY**, need to complete this [opt out form](https://drive.google.com/file/d/1qwTU3LefD9NCkEsyTjdgBbLwy6Ezwyh4/view).
 Please open the forms in a new tab in order to view the forms.
 A hardcopy of the form/s, duly completed and signed, is to be submitted to your daughter’s / ward’s Form Teacher.

-12. The deadline for submission of the forms will be communicated via PG.
+The deadline for submission of the forms will be communicated via PG.

-13. Parents may wish to attend the school sexuality education programmes with their children.
+Parents may wish to attend the school sexuality education programmes with their children.
 Parents should contact the school to make the necessary arrangements.

-14. Parents can contact the school at mgss@moe.edu.sg or 6469 4800 for discussion or to seek clarification about the MGS Sexuality Education Programme.
+Parents can contact the school at [mgss@moe.edu.sg](mailto:mgss@moe.edu.sg) or 6469 4800 for discussion or to seek clarification about the MGS Sexuality Education Programme.